particle-iot/docs/src/content/getting-started/setup/wpa2-enterprise.md

 # {{title}}

-You can use the P2, Photon 2, P1, and Photon on a WPA2 Enterprise Wi-Fi network.
+You can use the P1 and Photon on a WPA2 Enterprise Wi-Fi network.
 This type of network is common in university and corporate networks.
 If you see a reference to RADIUS, 802.1(x), need to enter both a username and password, or have a certificate or key file, you probably have a WPA2 Enterprise network.
 The Argon cannot be used on WPA2 Enterprise.

+WPA2 Enterprise support will be added in a future version of Device OS for the P2 and Photon 2.

 Most home networks use WPA2 Personal and have a simpler setup that only requires a SSID (network name) and a password and do not require these steps.